NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving

 Beyond representation, OV detectors provide a confidence score $s$, but this score reflects the detector's internal belief and can be poorly calibrated for association: open-vocabulary detections may exhibit compressed or inconsistent confidence distributions, and high-confidence boxes are not always the most association-reliable under occlusion or long-tail categories.
 To stabilize learning and encourage $E_{\text{geo}}$ to preserve association-relevant geometry, we add an auxiliary quality head that regresses an IoU-based quality target in $[0,1]$ during training.
 This provides explicit supervision on geometric fidelity and offers a principled signal beyond raw detector confidence.

 The overall training objective combines decision-token prediction and IoU-quality regression:

-where $\mathcal{L}_{\text{gen}}$ is the cross-entropy loss for the binary decision token, and $\mathcal{L}_{\text{iou}}$ is an MSE loss between predicted quality and the IoU target.
-Our ablations show that geometry encoding plays a critical role in improving performance, and IoU-quality supervision further improves robustness.
+where $\mathcal{L}{\text{gen}}$ is the cross-entropy loss for the binary decision token, and $\mathcal{L}{\text{iou}}$ is an MSE loss between the predicted quality and the IoU target.
+We set $\lambda_{\text{reg}}=1.0$ in all experiments, treating IoU-quality regression as an equal-weight auxiliary task.
+Since the IoU target is bounded in $[0,1]$, this setting provides geometric regularization without dominating the main decision objective.
+Ablations confirm the effectiveness of geometry encoding and IoU-quality supervision.